andymasteroffish/inktober_2020/README.md

 All code written in openFrameworks 0.11.0 and plotted using an AxidDraw V3

-Gocde generated with my ofxGCode library: https://github.com/andymasteroffish/ofxGCode
+Gcode generated with my ofxGCode library: https://github.com/andymasteroffish/ofxGCode (which you are free to use for your own projects, but which is not fully tested)

 ## Day 1